12 Reasons Why Ithaca, New York Is The Best College Town In America

 For many students, alcohol is a key part of college, and Ithaca makes sure you're not just shotgunning cheap beers (although students certainly do that too).

-Ithaca Beer Company is an awesome local brewery, and when the weather is nice students go out and explore the wineries in the surrounding Finger Lakes region.
+Ithaca Beer Company is an awesome local brewery, and when the weather is nice students go out an explore the wineries in the surrounding Finger Lakes region.

 Ithaca is around four hours away from the New York City area, where a lot of students come from, and is about an hour away from the nearest major city.